roti-d/100-days-of-code/log.md

 **Thoughts:**
 - Met with Cathy and went to gym.
 Didn't do as much as I would love to but better than not doing anything.
 RL podcast seems very interesting!

+## Day 35: Aug 9, 2022 (Tue)

+**Today's Progress**:
+- RL: read search paper on Adaptive learning, multi-agent DRL on supply chain.
+Watched about 20 mins of David Silver's lecture 2.
+- AWS: did a few AWS exam questions.

+**What I learned**:
+- AWS
+  - Lambda integration proxy: a easy and powerful way to intergate API gateway and use Lambda as backend.
+    - The API call is passed directly to Lambda, but the order is not preserved.
+    - The response format MUST BE in JSON.
+    - 502 error if format is not in JSON.
+    - 504 error if request timed out.
+    - To monitor backend and overall responsiveness, monitor IntegrationLatency and Latency.
+  - SQS long polling vs. short polling:
+    - Long polling: more cost efficient, only poll messages when it arrives.
+    - Short polling: poll messages as soon as they arrive to SQS.
+  - Cloudfront:
+    - Self signed certificate is not needed between Cloudfront and origin.
+    - ELB / ALB doesn't have default SSL.
+    - To use HTTPs in cloudfront, change VIEWER POLICY to `USE HTTPS` and `REDIRECT HITTP TO HTTPS`.
+  - DynamoDB:
+    - Has TTL settings at item level?
+    - Atomic counter: use when Idempodent is NOT needed.
+    - Condition Writes is used when multiple users are editing the same item.
+  - AWS X-Ray:
+    - Has active tracing for Lambda, use for debugging applications
+  - AWS inspector:
+    - use to detect vulnerability or unintended network accessibility
+- RL paper:
+  - The paper uses PPO (proximity policy optimization) which doesn't require extensive hyperparameter tuning and defined action space.
+  - The model outperfroms base-stock model when env is challenging.
+  - The agent showed exploited behavior at the end by not restocking as they know they cannot sell it before the time ends.
+This needs to be addressed if the model is used in real world.
+  - The paper uses active-critic approach, where it has two models.
+One for determining actions and one for rewards.
+- David silver's lecture 2:
+  - Markov process:
+    - Markov process (MDP): a memoryless set of random actions + transition matrix
+      - Markov properties: given the current state, it captures all the information from the previous states and the action will take the same action as if they have all the history.
+      - All RL models can be treated as MDP, even in partial observable env.
+      - Prob(reward at new state) = function(current state, transition matrix)
+        - Transition matrix represents the prob(state X -> state Y)
+        - Episode: samples of the markov process (from start to terminate state)
+    - Markov reward process: Markov process + reward + decay function
+      - Decay function is used to keep the reward finite, future is uncertain (model is not perfect) and mimic humna thinking (i.e. present value)
+      - Decay fucntion is between (0, 1); where 0 is being short-sighted and 1 is being extremely far-sighted.

+**Thoughts:**
+- Pretty productive day.
+Very exitied to learn more about RL.